hwanggwu/driving_history/README.md

 First, I need to classify that:
 ```
-should we simplify the codes by designing only one class: driver, which means we only need to update his/her mileage and time data when we get a trip command?
+we simplify the codes by designing only one class: driver, which means we only need to update his/her mileage and time data when we get a trip command?
 ```
 or
 ```